U.S. History I: ON-LINE COURSE

 3. Make at least two of those posts before Saturday evening

 If you wish to earn a grade greater than C in discussion, you must meet and exceed those requirements.
 I don't have an exact equivalent of the number of posts you must make for each grade.
 Evaluating discussion grades includes comparing each student to his/her peers.
 It also includes evaluating the strength of a student's work each week.
 You should aim to make several longer and more substantive posts per week, closer to a paragraph in length, and including specific examples or quotations from the reading.
-A rough estimate would be that 6-7 posts per week would fall in the B range, and 8+ posts per week would be in the A range -- but those have to be legitimate posts that are a few sentences long.
-Making numerous one-line posts that say something like "I agree with Sarah" will not advance your discussion grade.
+A rough estimate would be that 6-7 posts per week would fall in the B range, and 8+ posts per week would be in the A range.
 Click here for a chart that describes which components contribute towards a strong discussion grade.

 How you make and distribute your posts is up to you.
 You can reply to one or more of my questions, reply to a classmate, or make up your own new post.
-Every post you make counts towards your weekly total.
+Every post you make counts towards your weekly total

-I will not be providing weekly feedback on your discussions but I will give you a midterm grade for discussion at that point in the semester and your final grade in discussion will be an average of nine weeks of work (one week uncounted due to the "free ticket;" see below).
+How will you receive a grade and feedback?
+I I will not be providing weekly feedback on your discussions but I will give you a midterm grade for discussion at that point in the summer and your final grade in discussion will be an average of nine weeks of work (one week uncounted due to the dropped week; see below).
 I am also happy to give more frequent evaluations upon individual request -- just use your Contact Linda forum to ask!
 Also, since I evaluate your discussion posts more thoroughly after the discussion has ended, I may miss something during the time that the discussion is actually occurring.
 Please alert me using Contact Linda about any concerns or questions that arise during each week of discussion.

 EXTRA CREDIT FOR YOUR DISCUSSION SCORE: There is an ungraded Discussion Forum in D2L called "Class Cafe."
 I would like to encourage you to stop by the Cafe and "chat" with your classmates.
 In order to encourage folks to post in the Cafe, you can earn up to TEN extra credit points to be added to your discussion score at the end of the summer.
 How can you earn the extra credit points?
 It's pretty easy!
 I will award points for the posts you make, and will strongly encourage you to have at least one post be a question for others to answer.
 The rest of your posts can be replies to your classmates.
 If you make 10 posts and are involved in the overall conversation, you will earn 10 points.
 If you make 10 posts but don't "stick around" to participate in the conversation, your extra credit points will be reduced.
 If you make all of your posts in the last week of the class you won't earn the full 10 points, so aim to be involved in the conversation throughout the summer.